 Conservative treatments, such as physical therapy, medication, and injections, can often relieve pain and other symptoms of spinal dysfunction.
 However, surgery may be necessary if symptoms continue to interfere with normal functioning.

 When surgery is performed to remove part of a bone or spinal disc to relieve pressure on the spinal cord or nerves, it is called decompression surgery.
 A spinal fusion creates a solid union between two or more vertebrae to strengthen and stabilize the spine.
-When possible, both decompression and fusion surgeries can be performed with minimally invasive techniques.
+When possible, both decompression and fusion surgeries can be performed with less invasive techniques.

 How does minimally invasive spine surgery work?